robphoenix/concurrency-made-easy/README.md

 At best, mixing the order of acquire and release generates confusing code which is difficult to reason about.
 At worst, mixing acquire and release leads to lock inversion and deadlocks.

+## Why `close(sem)`?

+Now that we’ve rearranged the program a little, we can ask another question.
+What is the reason for closing `sem`?
+If a restaurant closes, it does not remove anyone seated at that time, it’s just an indication that the restaurant is not taking additional patrons.
+Similarly, channels are not resources like files or network sockets; the close signal does not free a channel, it just marks that channel as no longer accepting new values.
+In our example nothing is waiting in a select or range loop for a close signal on `sem`, so we can remove the `close(sem)` call.

+> Channels aren’t resources like files or sockets, you don’t need to close them to free them.

+Closing a channel is a signal to its receivers that it is no longer accepting new data; nothing more, nothing less.

+Closing a channel is not necessary to *"free"* a channel.
+You don’t need to close a channel to *"clean up"* its resources.